adalinbv/zeroxml/README.md

 contain a question mark '?' to indicate that any character is acceptable for that particular location.
-Node names may also specify which occurrence of a particular name to look up by specifying the number, starting at 0 or 1, between straight brackets. e.g. node[0] or "\*[3]" to get the fourth node, regardless of the names.
+Node names may also specify which occurrence of a particular name to look up by specifying the number, starting at 1, between straight brackets. e.g. node[1] or "\*[4]" to get the fourth node, regardless of the names.

 If path points to `XML_COMMENT` then the function will test whether the current node is a comment node.